Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Catoblepas (MPMM).md

 aliases: ["Catoblepas"]
 ---
 # Catoblepas
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-70, Volo's Guide to Monsters p.
-129*
+70*

 The catoblepas is as loathsome as the vile swamplands in which it lives, a conglomeration of bloated buffalo, dinosaur, warthog, and hippopotamus parts.
 Despite its ungainly physiology, a catoblepas resembles a natural animal in its behavior, ambling through its marshy home, munching choice vegetation, eating the occasional bit of carrion, and wallowing in mire.
 A catoblepas might be found with the one mate it chooses for life and, on occasion, with a calf.
 A catoblepas attacks anyone that moves too close, especially if guarding its young.